Choosing your ink is an important part of the writing experience. The ink you use makes a statement.

 I hope you find the reviews helpful, but in the end, your experience with a particular ink will depend on four factors:

-- the pen, pens have different ink flow characteristics depending on the ink feed in the fountain pen;
+- The pen, each pen will have different ink flow characteristics depending on the ink feed in the fountain pen.
+The more expensive pens have ebonite feeds, others use feeds made of plastic.

-- the paper and how it absorbs ink - does the ink soak in, does the ink sit on the surface; and
+- The paper and how it absorbs ink - does the ink soak in, does the ink sit on the surface.
+It is good quality paper or lesser quality where the ink bleeds into the paper.

 About Fountain Pen Ink

 So what is fountain pen ink?
-Basically a balanced combination of water (the fluid), dyes (the colour), additives (stop things growing in the ink) , and chemicals to control viscosity and flow of the ink.
+Basically ink is balanced combination of water (the fluid), dyes (the colour), additives (stopping things that could grow in the ink), and chemicals to control viscosity and flow of the ink.

-Fountain pen ink is water based and this is the only ink to use in a fountain pen.
+Fountain pen ink is water based.
+This is the only ink to use in a fountain pen.
 There are other inks that are suitable for dip pens.
 Avoid art or Indian inks as they will cause problems with the ink feed system of a fountain pen.

 What is Wet and Dry Ink?